CraigMLdsouza/CatCode/readme.md

 # CatCode
 <img width="192" height="192" alt="catcode" align="left" src="https://github.com/user-attachments/assets/3dc66b93-841a-4fd3-9cc2-57e15f736371" />

 CatCode is an open-source, browser-based 3D game where you learn Data Structures & Algorithms (DSA) by guiding a cat through interactive levels and solving real coding problems.
+We understand that mastering DSA can often feel abstract, challenging, and disconnected from real-world outcomes when only studied through textbooks and static examples.
+CatCode solves this by transforming the learning process into a tangible, visual, and engaging adventure.
+You don't just write code; you see its direct, immediate consequence in a dynamic 3D world.

 <br clear="left"/>